Doctor insights on:

 A month: It takes up to a month for the test to be positive. ...Read more

 A condition caused by borrelia burgdorferi.
-Acute symptoms can include bullseye rash, headaches, joint pain, fever, and flu like sx.
+Acute symptoms can include bullseye rash, headaches, joint pain, fever, and flu-like sx.
 Chronic symptoms can include fibromyalgia symptoms, nerve pain in extremities, mood swings, brain fog, heart problems.
-Lab diagnosis is not very reliable, and sometimes clinical ...Read more
+Lab diagnoses are not very reliable, and sometimes clinical ...Read more

 What does it mean if your body develops antibodies to Lyme disease And blood work shows my body fighting infection??

 Does lyme disease and Co infections increase the risk of blood clots?
 And if so by how much?
 I take 3000 mg fishoil a day would that prevent issues?

 Definitely not: Lyme disease and other tick borne illnesses should not increase the risk for blood clots.
 See a hematologist if you suffer from clots.
 There are things that CAN be done - like no smoking, avoiding birth control pills (estrogens), avoiding long stationary periods (sitting on a plane), avoiding injury to legs/veins, etc. Fish oil is a supplement - probably won't help this situation at all.
 See an MD ...Read more

 No!: Tests for these infections are disease specific. ...Read more

 At least 2 weeks: Sooner than that and nothing will show ...Read more